louielynmata/louielynmata/README.md

 I’m a **creative, competent, versatile, and award-winning professional** with a proven track record of high-impact work for renowned global clients.

-Building on my background in design and marketing, I’m transitioning into **full-stack development, product, and software engineering**—bringing not just technical skills, but also a **creative and analytical edge**, with a flair for working both **hard and smart**.
+Building on my background in design and marketing, I’m transitioning into **full-stack development, product, and software engineering**, bringing not just technical skills, but also a **creative and analytical edge**, with a flair for working both **hard and smart**.

 I aim to bring the same, if not greater, level of excellence to the **Software Development Life Cycle (SDLC)**.